Religion in El Salvador

 St. Anne's Cathedral in Santa Ana.

-Christianity is the predominant religion in El Salvador, with Catholicism and Protestantism being its main denominations.
+Christianity is the predominant religion in El Salvador, with Catholicism and Evangelicalism being its main denominations.
 The Catholic share of the population is on decline while Protestants are experiencing rapid growth in recent decades.

 In 1528 Spanish, after the foundation of San Salvador village by the Conquistador Diego de Alvarado, part of the territory of modern day El Salvador was named after Jesus Christ - San Salvador (lit.
 "Holy Savior"), that from 1579 also including the province of San Miguel; and the other part, from 1556, was named Holy Trinity of Sonsonate; both jurisdictions joined in 1824 in El Salvador, or Salvador, during the post-Federal Republic period and subsequently settled on as El Salvador.

 El Salvador is a secular country and the freedom of religion is enshrined in the nation's constitution.
 However, the constitution grants automatic official recognition to the Catholic Church and requires other religious groups to apply for official recognition through registration.